paleajed/EWOCvj2/README.md

 # Installation

 The binary installer is not currently available any more.
-It followed development with all the problems, bugs and crashes associated with this.
+It followed development with all the problems, bugs and crashes associated with it.
 It was decided to take it off the internet until the release of the first stable version.
-Users that want to compile themselves can currently only do this on Windows systems.
-The Visual Studio code is replaced by a CMake scheme.
+It IS possible to compile yourself.
+The Visual Studio code has been replaced by a CMake scheme that covers both Windows and Linux.
 Linux compilation is working now too.

 ## Compilation

 ### WINDOWS and LINUX now both use the CMake system:
 * All code is in the src directory.
 * Edit the CMakeLists.txt file so everything points to the right directories.
+The Linux install searches for libraries in the default libs locations.
+For Windows, either get your libs from the msys2 package or put them in C:\source\lib.
+You can edit directories that are searched in the CMakeLists.txt file.
+RTMidi lib is looked for in the C:\source\rtmidi-5.0.0\lib directory.   i'm switching to6.0.0 soon.
 You'll need the packages mentioned below.
 * install dependencies:

   OpenAL32 (although audio support is at the moment been disabled in the source)